 Gene and cellular therapies are eligible for expedited programs.
-These programs are focused on the presubmission phase and as such increasing collaboration and consultation between regulators and sponsors prior to submission of a dossier.
+These programs are focused on the presubmission phase and as such increase collaboration and consultation between regulators and sponsors prior to submission of a dossier.
 These programs can reduce at least two years off of a new drug development timeline.
 The standards for approval don't change, but what changes is how the benefit/risk evaluation is done.
 If a therapy shows a high benefit in earlier stages, there may be more acceptance of a risk.
-Sponsors still have to do the required studies, but there may be postmarketing commitments to prove that the earlier data still holds up.
-Expedited review programs require a much more quickly, adaptable research and development process, because products will move into phase III development very quickly.
-2
+Sponsors still have to do

 The Orphan Drug Act was signed into law by President Reagan in 1983 to treat diseases affecting fewer than 200,000 people.
-An orphan drug designation offers: 7-year marketing exclusivity to sponsors, 25% federal tax credit for expenses incurred in conducting clinical research within the US, a Prescription Drug User Fee Act (PDUFA) fees waiver, and eligibility to receive regulatory assistance and guidance from the Food and Drug Administration (FDA) in the design of an overall drug development plan.
-As many gene and cellular therapies currently under development target orphan diseases, the small patient populations require considerations of alternative trial designs and statistical techniques, such as single-arm study design with historical controls that can maximize data from a small and potentially heterogeneous group of subjects.
-3
+An orphan drug designation offers; 7-year marketing exclusivity to sponsors, 25% federal tax credit for expenses incurred in conducting clinical research within the US, a Prescription Drug User Fee Act (PDUFA) fees waiver, and eligibility to receive regulatory assistance and guidance from the Food and Drug Administration (FDA) in the design of an overall drug development plan.
+As many gene and cellular therapies currently under development target orphan diseases, the small patient populations require considerations of alternative trial designs and statistical techniques, such as single-arm study design with historical controls that can maximize data from a small and potentially heterogeneous group of subjects.3